 You can connect with all of them on Spanish language forums.

 These online forums are fantastic places to instantly connect with Spanish speakers, pose difficult questions or just get some moral support.
-In this post, we’ll show you our six favorites.
+In this post, I’ll show you my six favorites.

 What Is a Language Forum and How Can It Help You Learn Spanish?

 A language forum is an online site designed for discussion in the form of posted messages.
 Think of it as a digital bulletin board.
 You can ask or reply to questions, share language learning tips, get your Spanish writing corrected and lots more.